Spatially Coupled PLDPC-Hadamard Convolutional Codes: Simulation Results

-after 50 generations.
+Based on the $6\times 10$ protomatrix of the optimized rate-$0.021$ PLDPCH-BC \cite{zhang2021}, we apply GA and find the $6\times 10$ protomatrices shown as \eqref{mat:r5_b0} after 50 generations.
 The corresponding fitness value equals $609$.
-Using the proposed layered PEXIT method, Table \ref{tb:r5_threshold} lists the thresholds for the $r = 5$ SC-PLDPCH-TDC constructed by \eqref{mat:r5_b0} and \eqref{mat:r5_b1}, and for the $r = 5$ PLDPCH-BC \cite{zhang2020proto,zhang2021}.
-The theoretical threshold of the SC-PLDPCH-TDC with $L = 300$ is estimated to be $-1.37$ dB, which is the same with that of the PLDPCH-BC \cite{zhang2020proto,zhang2021}.
-Hence, we consider that the $r=5$ SC-PLDPCH-CC constructed by \eqref{mat:r5_b0} and \eqref{mat:r5_b1} has a threshold of about $-1.37$ dB.
+Using the proposed layered PEXIT method, Table \ref{tb:threshold} lists the thresholds for the $r = 5$ SC-PLDPCH-TDC constructed by \eqref{mat:r5_b0} and for the $r = 5$ PLDPCH-BC \cite{zhang2021}.
+The theoretical threshold of the SC-PLDPCH-TDC with $L = 300$ is estimated to be $-1.37$ dB, which is the same with that of the PLDPCH-BC \cite{zhang2021}.
+Hence, we consider that the $r=5$ SC-PLDPCH-CC constructed by \eqref{mat:r5_b0} has a threshold of about $-1.37$ dB.
+We use the same lifting factors, i.e., $z_1 = 32$ and $z_2 = 512$, as those used in the PLDPCH-BC to expand the protomatrix such that the sub-block length of the SC-PLDPCH-CC equals $3,112,960$. { The information length in each sub-block/block is $65536$ for both codes.}